-TikCover has several layers of protection to look after your ticket cost in the event of…
+TikCover has several layers of protection to look after your ticket cost in the event of things like…

 If something unforeseen happens to the venue.
 This can be damage, license or zoning changes or any other unfortunate situation that prevents the venue from being able to host the event.

 Event Manager Catastrophe